TradeTrust/documentation/docs/reference/tradetrust-website/address-resolver.md

 #### Name

-The "Name" input refers to the name of the address resolver that contains all the mappings of entities and their respective Ethereum address.
+The "Name" input refers to the name of the address resolver that contains all the mappings of companies and their respective Ethereum address.
 For example, "BANKS.SG" could be the address resolver for all banks in Singapore.

 ---